OpenDSA/OpenDSA/RST/en/Glossary.rst

       recurrence) defines a function by means of an expression that includes one or more (smaller) instances of itself.
-      A classic example is the recursive definition for the factorial function, :math:`F(n) = n*F(n-1)`.
+      A classic example is the :term:`recursive <recursion>` definition for the
+      factorial function, :math:`F(n) = n*F(n-1)`.

    recursion